-Advertisement feature: What's behind the music you love?
+Advertisement Feature: What's behind the music you love?

-You're passionate about great music, and maybe you're ambition is to produce a hit record, but how do you learn to record and produce music of your own?
+You're passionate about great music, and maybe your ambition is to produce a hit record, but how do you learn to record and produce music of your own?

 One of the seminal moments in the history of music and audio engineering was in 1976 when Engineer/Producer, now Dr Tom Misner, launched the world's first practical audio engineering school in Sydney, Australia.
 Since then, SAE Institute has broken new boundaries in audio creativity - students are experiencing some of the most incredible techniques using state-of-the-art equipment in word class facilities.